Beers15/reading-notes/Readings_CRUD.md

 Referenced the source below for answers<sup>2<sup>

 1. Why do we need to pull our MongoDB database string out of our server and put it into our .env?
+  To keep it from showing in our source code and maintain database security.

 2. What is middleware?